Sun143aaron/HealthPartnersTestBDD/README.md

 ## Allure-report command (You can find detail in package.json)

- - Open the terminal and run following step by step for the first time
+ - Open the terminal and follow these steps for the first time:
-    1. npm run runHeaded  ( Run all the tst cases)
+1. Run the command "npm run runHeaded" to execute all the test cases.
-    2. npm run allure:report (Generate allure-results folder at project level)
+2. Run the command "npm run allure:report" to generate the allure-results folder at the project level.
-    3. npm run launchReport (Generate allure-report folder at project level)
+3. Run the command "npm run launchReport" to generate the allure-report folder at the project level.

- - After finished above step we need to run below code everytime before follow step 1-3
+After finishing the above steps, you need to run the following command every time before following steps 1-3:
-    * npm run pretest
+* Run the command "npm run pretest".

 ## Execution Recording/Screenshots:
-Video/Screenshots of execution could be found at the directory below on your machine:
+Videos and screenshots of the execution can be found in the directories below on your machine:
         ./cypress/videos
         ./cypress/screenshots

 ## Contributors:
-Sunil
+   Sunil Baria

 # Note:

-Any issue with the project please reach me out, happy to help.
+If you encounter any issues with the project, please don't hesitate to contact me.
+I'll be more than happy to assist you.

 ###########################################################################